What delivery date should I pick?

 DAY 3 (FRIDAY): Build your bridal bouquet, bouts, corsages, flower crowns, and anything else you have left.
 We save the bridal bouquet for day 3 because those flowers are WIDE open at this point!

 Pro Tip: Flowers look their best right before they peak.
-For a wedding, the goal is not to make them last 2 weeks, but to have them look large and in charge on the day of your event.
-If you want your arrangements to last longer for a gift or keepsake, be sure to keep the water clean, trim the stems every couple of days, and don't expose them to direct sunlight.
+For a wedding, the goal is not to make them last 2 weeks, but to have them look large and in charge on the day of your big day.
+If you want your arrangements to last longer as a gift or keepsake, be sure to keep the water clean, trim the stems every couple of days, and don't expose them to direct sunlight.

 Not finding what you're looking for?
 Contact Us Directly